-The Company entered into an agreement whereby, commencing on March 4, 2021 through the earlier of the consummation of the Initial Business Combination or the Company's liquidation, the Company will pay the Sponsor a monthly fee of \$20,000 for office space, utilities and administrative support.
-As of March 4, 2021, the Company had incurred \$0 of expenses that are accrued on the balance sheet.
+The Company entered into an agreement whereby, commencing on March 2, 2021 through the earlier of the consummation of the Initial Business Combination or the Company's liquidation, the Company will pay the Sponsor a monthly fee of \$20,000 for office space, utilities and administrative support.
+Upon completion of the Business Combination or the Company's liquidation, the Company's liquidation, the Company will pay the Sponsor a monthly fee of \$20,000 for office space, utilities and administrative support.
+Upon completion of the Business Combination or the Company's liquidation, the Company will cease paying these monthly fees.